 - The skills and qualifications the nurse must have

-- The amount of experience the nurse needs to succeed
+- The amount of experience required for the role

-A facility should also define whether it requires the nurse to have certain specialty certifications, such as IV certification, telemetry, or pediatrics.
+A facility should also define whether it requires nurses to have specialty certifications, such as IV certification, telemetry, or pediatrics.
+Understanding these points helps to focus efforts and ensure that your time isn’t wasted casting too broad of a net during your talent acquisition efforts.

 2. Review your compensation and benefits offerings